Skip to main content

 Foglift provides a free AI visibility (GEO) score for any website.
 Here's how to check yours:

-- Look at your AI Readiness Score — this is your AI visibility score
+4. Look at your AI Readiness Score, which is your AI visibility score

 Foglift checks all the factors listed above: crawler access, structured data, FAQ sections, content structure, entity markup, and citation formatting.
 You'll get a score from 0-100 and specific issues to fix.